Protect important folders with controlled folder access

 You can review the Windows event log to see events that are created when controlled folder access blocks (or audits) an app:

-Download the Evaluation Package and extract the file cfa-events.xml to an easily accessible location on the machine.
+Download the Evaluation Package and extract the file cfa-events.xml to an easily accessible location on the device.

 Type Event viewer in the Start menu to open the Windows Event Viewer.

-On the left panel, under Actions, click Import custom view....
+On the left panel, under Actions, select Import custom view....

 Navigate to where you extracted cfa-events.xml and select it.
 Alternatively, copy the XML directly.